plancksecurity/planck-proxy/README.md

 | INFO | Confirmation that things are working as expected. |
 | WARNING | An indication that something unexpected happened, or indicative of some problem in the near future.
 The software is still working as expected. |
 | ERROR | Due to a more serious problem, the software has not been able to perform some function. |

+### recipient

+The security hub is relying on the `Delivered-To` header added by Postfix to handle the message.
+If another kind of email server will be providing messages to the `planckproxy` command, use the `--recipient` argument to specify the address where the message should be delivered after the inspection.

 ## Sample configuration